a1an1in/libobject/Documentation/commit_format.md

-Sort test files
+do some modification after merge libobject-ex in to libobject.

 Description:
 Do little changes

 Major Changes:
-1. Move all test file to root/tests
+1. change cmake file